 Review those expenses to be claimed in respect of the business will be tax-deductible and that the various domestic and foreign tax rules have been complied with.

+Companies can only claim the actual costs for motor vehicle expenses that form part of the everyday running of the business.
+This includes travelling between different premises, visiting clients or picking up goods for sale.
+Private companies that provide vehicles to a shareholder or associate to use in their capacity other than an employee, may be treated as a dividend or Division 7A loan, which could impact the deductibility of the motor vehicle expense.

 Identify items that are not tax deductible, and any items eligible for other write-offs, e.g. under the blackhole provisions in section 40-880.